 However this can be hard to do because of the liability in a motorcycle crash.
 Typically liability is believed to be the motorcyclist’s fault because it’s a dangerous vehicle drive and people don’t tend to drive them safely.
 However any good motorcycle accident lawyer in Raleigh, NC is going to be able to tell you that North Carolina is among just these states that allow contributory negligence standard of law.
 This means if you are even of percent liable for an accident the insurance company is not going to pay for your injuries.

 In fact, in many states, even if the injured person is found to be at fault for an accident, they can still recover some damages, not in North Carolina.
 Because of this motorcycle bias can be especially damaging.
 If you are in a motorcycle accident, you should work with a motorcycle accident lawyer in Raleigh and seek to prove the negligence of another driver or driver that breached the duty of the roadway.
 But just what is motorcycle bias?

-Motorcyclists are going to take risks, they’re gonna speed to weave through traffic.
-Because of this when you have an accident and you are on a motorcycle there is a preconceived stigma of being a motorcyclist then people are going to assume the accident was your fault whether.
+Motorcyclists are going to take risks; they’re going to speed to weave through traffic.
+Because of this when you have an accident, and you are on a motorcycle there is a preconceived stigma of being a motorcyclist then people are going to assume the accident was your fault whether.
 This is why you need an extremely good motorcycle accident lawyer in Raleigh and see such as the ones available at Burton Law Firm.

 Any time a motorcyclist is in an accident, they are likely to be injured due to the nature of their vehicle and it’s lack of protection around the body.
 Because of this, a rider who is injured when it was not their fault is even more likely to need compensation for their injuries.
 Below are some of the more common accidents and injuries sustained by motorcyclists that a motorcycle accident lawyer in Raleigh, NC can recover compensation for.